bgamari/ghc-wiki-import/prelude710/ftp.md

-When and if such a proposal was implemented we could use this to resolve the intermediate Data.List ugliness, yes!
+When and if such a proposal was implemented we could use this to resolve the intermediate `Data.List` ugliness, yes!

 #
-A module with only the non-Foldable overlapping bits of Data.List could be created, allowing users who wanted Foldable plus some list functions to avoid name clashes.
+A module with only the non-`Foldable` overlapping bits of `Data.List` could be created, allowing users who wanted `Foldable` plus some list functions to avoid name clashes.